 Organic Northern Hardy Valencia Peanut

-Seed Depth: 1 inch
+Seed Depth: 1 inch Sun Needs: Full

-Days to Maturity: 110
+Days to Harvest: 110

 Height: 2 feet

-Experiment with harvesting starting about one month before the first frost.
+Harvest: Experiment with harvesting starting about one month before the first frost.
 These early harvests are uncured and have soft shells, but they make delicious boiled peanuts and do not require as much cooking time as cured peanuts harvested later in the season.
 For curing and storing peanuts wait until after the first light frost to harvest.
 Dig the plant with a potato fork and remove the peanuts from the pegs.
-It is best to cure them indoors in a rodent proof space with a fan for several weeks before storing.
+It is best to cure them indoors in a rodent proof space with a fan for 2 weeks before storing.

-We don't have any growing guides for this product... yet!
+We don't have any PDF Growing Guides for this product... yet!

 Videos